pedrogm/TempGraph/Readme.md

 The data provided contains the average temperatures of Malaga for each month of 2018.

-In order to start this project, you must download this repository, then navigate to the directory and execute "npm start".
-It is needed to have node installed.
-This will allow us to see it in localhost, by clicking the link that will appear, where the project is running.
+Instructions to run it:
+-Download the repository and unzip.
+-Navigate to the directory
+-Execute command "npm install".
+-Execute command "npm start", then Ctrl + click the localhost link.